gdobler/parqa/311/PROCESS.md

 - show total and timeline of complains for each district normalised by park area
 - geolocate calls for parks
 - functional area for each park <-- geolocation of calls (of ~6 mln calls)

+- we have time series now, so we can do timeseries clustering, or compare time series per park to quality time (need accseries
+- I can compare complainds distribution to quailty distribution per park (ks-test)